n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.memorybufferwindow.md

 On this page, you'll find a list of operations the Window Buffer Memory node supports, and links to more resources.

 /// warning | Don't use this node if running n8n in queue mode If your n8n instance uses [queue mode](/hosting/scaling/queue-mode/), this node doesn't work in a production (active) workflow.
-This is because n8n can't guarantee that every call to Window Buffer Memory [TODO: or every instance of Window Buffer Memory?] will go to the same worker.
+This is because n8n can't guarantee that every call to Window Buffer Memory will go to the same worker.
 ///

 /// note | Examples and templates